ChrisHal/PTU2BIN/README.md

 Alternatively, if you installed in your `PATH`, you can use the method described in the next paragraph.

 **Linux**:
-In terminal, change to the directory where convertPTUs.py is located.
+In terminal, change to the directory where the PTU files to be converted reside.
 Start the conversion using the command `convertPTUs.py`.